How Our Programs Help Support Minnesota Veterans.

 -

-Safe Emotional Outlet: Photography and videography allows Veterans to express feelings and experiences that may be difficult to articulate verbally.
+Safe Emotional Outlet: Photography and videography allows Veterans, Service Members and Family to express feelings and experiences that may be difficult to articulate verbally.

 -

-Reduced Stress: Focusing on capturing images provides a calming activity, reducing stress and alleviating symptoms of PTSD and anxiety.
+Reduced Stress: Focusing on capturing images provides a calming activity.

 -